goatui/components/readme.md

 Checkout the complete documentation over here -> https://ui.p4rm.com

-# P4RM UI
+# GOAT UI

-P4RM UI contains most used web components built using Stencil.
-So you don't need to include any additional framework dependencies, You can simple import required component js, and right away start using it.
+GOAT UI contains most used web components built using Stencil.
+So you don't need to include any additional framework dependencies, You can simply import required component js, and right away start using it.

 ## Getting Started

 ### Script tag

-- Put a script tag similar to this `<script type="module" src="https://unpkg.com/@p4rm/ui@1.0.3/dist/p4rm-ui/p4rm-ui.esm.js"></script>` in the head of your index.html
+- Put a script tag similar to
+  this `<script type="module" src="https://unpkg.com/@goatui/components@1.0.3/dist/p4rm-ui/p4rm-ui.esm.js"></script>` in the head of your index.html
 - Include default font Roboto in the page
 - Then you can use the element anywhere in your template, JSX, html etc